j869/nailed/docs/README_workflow_rules.md

-# Workflow System Documentation
+# Current Workflow System Documentation

+### We are migrating our workflow system to a new engine.
+This is the documentation for the legacy workflows

 ## Overview
-The workflow system is designed to manage customer processes through structured job templates organized by products.
+The OLD workflow system is designed to manage customer processes through structured job templates organized by products.
 Each workflow consists of interconnected job templates that create a process flow for different business scenarios.

 ## Core Workflow Trigger Logic